 Boeing has denied published reports in Japan that the rise of the yen prompted the company to pull out of studies of the YS-X next-generation, small passenger airplane.
 Both Boeing and Japan are eager to produce a new, 100-passenger regional jet and have been working together to lay the groundwork for the project.
 But Japan's Yomiuri newspaper claimed that the YS-X has been postponed because the rise of the yen would make building it in Japan unprofitable, leading Boeing to back out of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing Denies Reports It Is Dropping Out Of YS-X Program".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing Denies Reports It Is Dropping Out Of YS-X Program".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.